NS4AR: A new, focused on sampling areas sampling method in graphical recommendation Systems: Introduction

-Recommender System can be roughly separated as sampling recommendation and non-sampling recommendation.
-Graphical sampling strategy is of essence in various widely-applied sampling recommender systems, like Pinsage\cite{Wu2020SelfsupervisedGL}, LightGCN\cite{He2020LightGCNSA} and NGCF\cite{Wang2019NeuralGC}.
-In this paper, we proposed a novel way of negative sampling with subset selection method and flexible sampling-region separating method, which means it can separate all data equally into assigned-n regions.
-From the separated regions, we give them different weights and form positive training set and negative training set.Based on the two sets, we use subset-selection method to sample core negative samples.
-Time complexity and underlying mathmatics structure of my sampling method will be shown below.
+In this paper, we proposed a novel way of negative sampling based on its graphs' topological region, with subset selection method and flexible sampling-region separating method in addition.
+This method can separate all data equally into assigned-n regions.
+From the separated regions, we give them different weights to the layers and nodes and form positive set and negative set.

+Since as \cite{Chen2020ASF} has proved the core problem of negative sampling is to learn useful representations and finds that just the hardest 5\% negatives are both necessary and sufficient for the downstream tasks.Based on the two sets, we additionally use subset-selection method to sample core negative samples.

+The effectiveness analysis of assigned-n region weighted sampling compared to baselines will also be given in following sections.The contribution of this paperwork is based on the often neglected topological feature of the graph dataset and narrow down the core negative set.